zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 Anyway, once you actually lock the door (accompanied by another stern announcement of “TOILET DOOR LOCKED”) and lift the loo seat, you’re greeted by this sticker on the inside:

-{% img "Sticker on underside of toilet seat, advising you not to flush hopes, dreams, or goldfish down the toilet" "/media/virgin-toilet-goldfish.jpg" %}
+{% img alt="Sticker on underside of toilet seat, advising you not to flush hopes, dreams, or goldfish down the toilet" src="/media/virgin-toilet-goldfish.jpg" srcset="/media/virgin-toilet-goldfish.jpg 700w, /media/virgin-toilet-goldfish@2x.jpg 1400w" %}

 For maximal embarrassment factor, a voiceover announces the monologue while you stand there, unsure of whether to start your business, or wait until she’s finished.